 The resulting outdoor interactive play will be accompanied by an optional creative arts workshop programme focussing on: making puppets out of recycled plastics and compostable materials, and using compostable cups to grow crops, flowers or trees.

 Concept: Burlap is a young dragon living in a cafe underneath the coffee machine.
 He is made of fully compostable cups and sacking and his world is also constructed of compostable materials.
 Burlap will live for hundreds or maybe thousands of years but, he needs help to find his story.

 The world is changing and sometimes he feels that it is hard to imagine what these changes might mean or that there is anything we can do to influence them.
-We wish to engage young children in working out what Burlap’s story will be as he grows up and how we can help make it better.
+In the research and development phase we are engaging with young children in working out what Burlap’s story will be as he grows up and how we can help make his outcomes better.